raboudina/GoodBank/README.md

   - Check the recent transactions of any user
   - Delete the account of any user

-# Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).